-Learn how to make buckeyes, Ohio’s favorite candy, to share with friends at tailgates, parties and holiday get-togethers.
+Learn how to make buckeyes, Ohio’s favorite homemade candy, to share with friends at tailgates, parties and at Christmas time.

 What is a buckeye?

-There are plenty of recipes out there of these peanut butter morsels dipped in melted chocolate.
-Better than a Reece‘s peanut butter cup, buckeyes are a staple at most tailgates on football Saturdays.
+There are plenty of recipes out there of these peanut butter buckeyes dipped in melted chocolate.

 Helpful tips on how to make buckeyes